Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 During active phases where bumps appear around your mouth corners:

-• Keeps lips hydrated but avoid overuse of products containing fragrances which might irritate further.
+- Keep lips hydrated but avoid overuse of products containing fragrances, flavors, menthol, cinnamon, or harsh actives that might irritate further.

-Maintaining good oral hygiene also prevents secondary infections complicating recovery timelines especially in angular cheilitis cases linked with candidiasis/bacterial colonization inside oral cavity.
+Maintaining good oral hygiene also prevents secondary irritation and may reduce complications in angular cheilitis cases linked with candidiasis or bacterial colonization inside the oral cavity.

 Key Takeaways: Bumps Around Corners Of Mouth